Thera: Aliasing-Free Arbitrary-Scale Super-Resolution with Neural Heat Fields: Theory

 \subsection{Thermal Diffusivity Coefficient}

 To use the above formulations, we need to compute the thermal diffusivity coefficient $\kappa$.
-One way to do so is to match the cut-off frequency of the filter in Eq.~\ref{eq:thermal_kernel} at $t=1$ to the well-known Nyquist frequency given by the image's sampling rate.
-We take the cut-off frequency of the Gaussian filter defined in Eq.~\ref{eq:thermal_kernel} to be the frequency whose amplitude is halved, which is
+One way to do so is to match the cut-off frequency of the filter in Equation~\ref{eq:thermal_kernel} at $t=1$ to the well-known Nyquist frequency given by the image's sampling rate.
+We take the cut-off frequency of the Gaussian filter defined in Equation~\ref{eq:thermal_kernel} to be the frequency whose amplitude is halved, which is

 For the signal compressed into the domain $[-0.5, 0.5]$, we can compute the Nyquist frequency to be

 where $N$ is the number of samples along a given dimension.
 This formulation assumes even sampling over $x_1$ and $x_2$.
 To extend this formulation to non-square images, it would be necessary to change the shape of the signal's domain in order to maintain even sampling in all spatial dimensions.